hujun-open/knl/design doc/srvm.md

       <address type='pci' domain='0x0000' bus='0x00' slot='0x05' function='0x0'/>
     </disk>
 ```
+### VM/TIMOS Image (docker)
+another supported option is to use kubevirt container disk as the image, for CPM, use kubevirt CDI to import container disk image into PVC, for IOM VM, use the image directly.
+the container disk image is essentially Nokia release qcow2 file in a container image as described [here](https://kubevirt.io/user-guide/storage/disks_and_volumes/#containerdisk)

+there is also a [cdtool](https://github.com/hujun-open/cdtool) used to facilitate import qcow2 into container disk image

+### License file
+user provision the license file in a k8s secret, then operator copy license from secret to a local file on the sftp server, and having license url in sysinfo of VM point to a fixed ftp URL, the ftp proxy translate the fixed ftp url to the sftp license file url

 ### summary
 - for CPM VM, it is kubevirt DV per VM